AaltoSciComp/scicomp-docs/training/scip/data-analysis.rst

 employees and students.

-**Registration:** `registration is open <https://link.webropolsurveys.com/S/9F2A504AF3088DBD>`__ (name of the course has changed since creation of the registration link).
+**Registration:** `registration is open <https://link.webropolsurveys.com/S/9F2A504AF3088DBD>`__

 **Credits:** Credits available for the Aalto students and course certificate can be provided on request for the outsiders.
 Full course